gozdemadendere/gozdemadendere/README.md

  ### 📌 About

 - I'm a Data Scientist / Data Analyst.
-I graduated with a bachelor's degree in Statistics and have 3 years of work experience.
+I have a Bachelor of Science in Statistics and have 3 years of work experience.
 In my previous jobs, I was responsible for analyzing, interpreting, and visualizing data.
 I've gained numerical and analytical skills, strong Excel skills, and also developed my communication and teamwork skills.

 - I've always had a strong passion for improving my programming skills using Python and SQL, and I achieved this after attending an intensive Data Science Bootcamp at WBS Coding School, Berlin, Germany.